CherishICC/Toxic_Comments_Classification/README.md

-# Toxic_comments_classification
+# Toxic Comments Classification
-In this project, we tried to build a multi-headed model that’s capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate.
+In this project, we tried to build a multi-headed model that’s capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate in comments

 Modules and packages used:
-matplotlib,numpy,sklearn,Pandas,seaborn,xgboost
+matplotlib <br />
+numpy <br />sklearn<br />Pandas<br />seaborn<br />xgboost